OpenEvalProject/evals/manuscripts/elife-74335/v2/manuscript.md

 **Figure 4.:** (a) Underrepresentation of spliceosome pathway proteins.
 Significant spliceosome proteins (22) underrepresented in MA are marked as red circles, and all other proteins are marked as gray circle.
 X-axis shows log2 fold expression of the proteins in MA versus non-athletes (NA). (b) The functional characteristics of the spliceosome proteins are shown.
 Each GO annotation cluster is color coded. (c) Downregulation of TRA2 protein in MA donors.
 Y-axis shows the log2 relative protein abundance. (d) Interaction partners of TRA2 protein; with RNA splicing regulation proteins, mRNA major splicing pathway, and mRNA minor splicing pathway proteins.

-## Modulation of mitochondrion and splicing machinery with aging, physical activity, and exercise
+### Modulation of mitochondrion and splicing machinery with aging, physical activity, and exercise

 To further explore the hypothesis that alternative splicing is part of a compensatory adaptation to impaired mitochondrial function, we combined the results of this study with the skeletal muscle proteomic data in 58 healthy participants collected in the GESTALT study (Figure 5—source data 1; Ubaida-Mohien et al., 2019a; Ubaida-Mohien et al., 2019b).
 Notably, we searched for proteins that were underrepresented with age (GESTALT, Age-) and overrepresented with both higher physical activity (GESTALT, PA+) and in master athletes (MA+) compared to age-matched controls (Figure 5).
 Enrichment analysis of proteins at the intersection showed 50 proteins enriched at all three shared interceptions, including proteins representing mitochondrial biogenesis, TCA cycle and respiratory electron transport, MICOS complex, and cristae formation (Figure 5).

 ![Figure 5.](https://cdn.elifesciences.org/articles/74335/elife-74335-fig5-v2.jpg)

 **Figure 5.:** Proteins that decline with aging but are antagonized in physically active subjects (GESTALT, n = 58) and MA group.
 Enriched pathways from 50 proteins that increase with PA and MA and decrease with Age are shown (top), and pathways from 12 proteins are are in common between PA and Age (left) and enriched pathways from 22 proteins that are in common between MA and Age (right).
 Top enriched pathways are color coded (significance threshold false discovery rate [FDR] < 0.05).
-Proteins without interaction partners are omitted from visualization.Figure 5—source data 1.The participants are classified into five different age groups.
-Gender: the number of donors is represented in numeric, M is male, F is female.
-Age in years as mean and standard deviation (SD±) for each age group.
-Race: number of donors is shown in left and race is shown in italics, C is Caucasian, AA is African American, and A is Asian.
-Body mass index (BMI) expressed as mean and SD (±) for each group. p-Value is calculated by one-way ANOVA with Kruskal–Wallis test. *p-Value calculated from linear regression model, gender adjusted. ± knee extension isokinetic strength (KEIS) (300/s; Nm). †Physical activity is calculated from the sum of weight circuit, vigorous exercise, brisk walking and casual walking, and summed as high-intensity physical activity per week.
-This is further categorized into 0 (not active), 1 (moderately active), 2 (active), and 3 (highly active) and expressed as mean of categorical variables (0, 1, 2, 3) ± SD.
+Proteins without interaction partners are omitted from visualization.

 Although there was considerable overlap between proteins overrepresented with higher physical activity in the GESTALT study and proteins overrepresented in MA, a large group of proteins related to mitochondrial protein import and mitochondrion organization were specific to the MA group (not associated with physical activity per se).
 This suggests that although many of the proteins that are more abundant in MA versus NA can be attributed to MAs’ physical activity habits, this does not account for all of the differences observed.
 Specifically, out of 301 unique MA+ proteins, a subset of proteins – mitochondrial translation (36 proteins), mitochondrial inner membrane (75 proteins), and mitochondrial matrix proteins (65 proteins) – appear unrelated to physical activity and may reflect unique biology in our MA group (Figure 6).